cd-lab/fMRI-coordinate-based-meta-analysis/README.md

 2. Set MATLAB's working directory to: cbma-code/analysis-configuration
 3. Edit and run the file config_sv_2grp.m

-Example configuration and coordinate files are included for testing, which reproduce maps in Fig. 3A-B (1-group meta-analyses), and Fig. 3D (2-group meta-analysis contrast).
+Example configuration and coordinate files are included for testing, which reproduce maps in Fig. 3A-B (1-group meta-analyses), and Fig. 3D (a 2-group meta-analysis contrast).